paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-067-federal-payments.md

 ### Statutory Notes

 #### References in Text
 Sections 3 and 8(d) of the Small Business Act, referred to in subsec. (f)(3), are classified to sections 632 and 637(d), respectively, of Title 15, Commerce and Trade.
+Section 3(p) of the Act was redesignated as section 31(b) by Pub.
+L. 115–91, div.
+A, title XVII, § 1701(a)(2), Dec.
+12, 2017, 131 Stat.
+1795, and is now classified to [section 657a(b) of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section657a/b&num=0&edition=prelim).

 #### Prior Provisions
 A prior section 6701, Pub.
 L. 97–258, Sept.
 13, 1982, 96 Stat.
 1010; Pub.
 L. 98–185, §§ 2, 9(a), Nov.
 30, 1983, 97 Stat.
 1309, 1311, related to definitions and application of chapter, prior to repeal by Pub.
 L. 99–272, title XIV, § 14001(a)(1), (e), Apr.
 7, 1986, 100 Stat.
 327, 329, eff.
 Oct.
 18, 1986.